petrstepanov/petrstepanov.github.io/static/petr-stepanov-ms.md

 📅 Jul 2020 - Current

+* Used Machine Learning (ML) TMVA framework to perform binary classification of thousands of signals from a data acquisition (DAQ) setup.
+[Link to GitHub](https://github.com/petrstepanov/dual-readout-tmva).
 * Applied CERN ROOT framework (C++) to perform statistical analysis of a significant amount (over 100 GB) of the raw experimental data of the [Kaon LT](https://redmine.jlab.org/projects/kltexp/wiki) experiment at JLab.
 [Link to GitHub](https://github.com/petrstepanov/kaonlt-fit).
 * Utilized SLURM environment on [JLab supercomputer environment](https://scicomp.jlab.org/scicomp/index.html) to run resourceful particle simulations on multiple computing nodes at the same time.
 This decreased the wall computation time by more than 10 times.
 * Proposed and implemented RAMDisk functionality on the development environment.
 This lead to an over 60% increase in source code indexing time.